mheirendt/CS-Extensions/Selenium/README.md

     }
     ```

-  * You can also search by regex if you are not sure exactly what the text will be
+  * <b>You can also search by regex if you are not sure exactly what the text will be</b>
   ```CS
   using (SEChromeDriver driver = new SEChromeDriver()) {